7 Ways to Pay for Vet School

 How Much Does Vet School Typically Cost?

-In general, the cost of attendance (including tuition, fees and living expenses) for can vary widely, though is often upwards of $200,000 over for years.
+In general, the cost of attendance (including tuition, fees and living expenses) for vet school can vary widely, though is often upwards of $200,000 over four years.
 The VIN Foundations offers a comparison tool that provides information on vet school costs across the U.S. The cost of vet school can vary based on a number of factors, including whether you choose to attend an in-state vet school or a private school.

 Continue reading for strategies to help students pay for veterinary school.